assafelovic/gpt-researcher/docs/docs/gpt-researcher/llms.md

 # the Ollama endpoint to use
 OLLAMA_BASE_URL=http://localhost:11434

-# one of the LLM models supported by Ollama
+# specify one of the LLM models supported by Ollama
 FAST_LLM_MODEL=llama3
-# one of the LLM models supported by Ollama
+# specify one of the LLM models supported by Ollama
 SMART_LLM_MODEL=llama3
 # the temperature to use, defaults to 0.55
 TEMPERATURE=0.55

-# one of the embedding models supported by Ollama
+# specify one of the embedding models supported by Ollama
 OLLAMA_EMBEDDING_MODEL=nomic-embed-text
 ```